darthsebulba04/homeassistant/README.md

 ### Backup
 Automatically create snapshot each night for backup purposes.

+### Do Not Disturb
+Ability to manually suppress alerts if I don't want to be disturbed.

 ### Manual
 Manual switches and controls in the event things go wrong.